 A mantra is not your to do list.

-Instead, focus on the action itself.
+Rather, focus on the action itself.
 For example, if you’re lacking concentration, rather than making your mantra, “I need to focus,” make your mantra “Focus.”
 The word itself will be the thing you need to shift your mind.

 This is powerful stuff people!